 Advertising and Promotion Management | Business | Business Administration, Management, and Operations | Marketing | Sales and Merchandising

 Roggeveen, Anne, "What Type of Retailer Should Offer a Price Matching Guarantee?: It Depends on the Fit Between the Retailer's Reputational Strategy and the PMG Pricing Tactic" (2006).
 Board of Research Working Papers.
-Paper 28.
+28.

 This document is currently not available here.